Lalla Zaynab

 Lalla Zaynab (c.
-1862 – 19 December 1904), was an Algerian Sufi Muslim spiritual leader.
+1862 – 19 December 1904) was an Algerian Sufi Muslim spiritual leader.
 Regarded as a living saint by her followers, she fought a bitter battle over the succession of her father's barakah and Zawiya with her cousin Sa'id ibn Lakhdar which involved the French colonial administration.
 She would later build a friendship with Isabelle Eberhardt.

 Early life

 Lalla Zaynab was born around 1862, a daughter of Muhammad bin Abi al-Qasim, founder and Shaykh of the Rahmaniyya zawiya (Sufi institution) of El Hamel in Algeria.
-She was a Sufi Muslim, and a member of a family who claimed to be direct descendant of Prophet Muhammad.
+She was a Sufi Muslim, and a member of a family who claimed to be direct descendants of Muhammad.

 Prior to succeeding her father as Shaykh of zawiya, Zaynab faced great societal and political opposition.
-Zaynab lived during a time where she was subjected to a social order which worked to aid her suppression.
-Society would be organized according to class, gender and racial distinctions.
-This structure would be applied through the French colonial authorities, who deemed native Algerians uncivilized and unequal.
-The structure was also applied by the Algerian society.
+She lived during a time where the mainstream social order in Algeria oppressed people based on their class, gender and racial characteristics.
+This was most blatant in the determination by French colonial authorities that native Algerians uncivilized and unequal.

-In the Algerian Muslim community, Zaynab was rendered extraordinary due to her saintliness, piety, Sharifian descent and the miracles attributed to her by the religious authorities within the community.

-However, barely any Arabic literature is written about her as she lived in her father's shadow prior to 1897.
+In the Algerian Muslim community, Zaynab was depicted as extraordinary due to her saintliness, piety, Sharifian descent and miracles attributed to her by religious authorities.
+However, barely any Arabic literature is written about her, as she lived in her father's shadow prior to 1897.
 This is a result of her age, prestige, and amount of respect she commanded.
 Such shadowing is a common occurrence for subordinates to Sufi superiors, and was not a restraint on gender enforced on her by the Algerian community who highly regarded her.

 The French colonial administration refused to recognize her spiritual authority on two bases.
 Firstly, they did not hold the same beliefs as the Algerian Muslims and never understood the importance the Algerian Muslims attributed to Zaynab.
 Secondly, the French authorities refused to accept the rule of a woman, as women were seen to be the weaker sex.
 Hence, Zaynab's rise was accompanied by an increase in meddling of the affairs of succession by the French colonial administration.

-Despite her many suitors, Zaynab maintained a vow of celibacy which would allow her to move freely around the community while harnessing and exerting her spiritual authority and social empowerment.
+Despite her many suitors, Zaynab maintained a vow of celibacy which allowed her to move freely in the community while harnessing and exerting her spiritual authority and social empowerment.

 Lalla enjoyed a close relationship with her father the Shaykh.
 She spent most of her time in the oasis and grew up in the harim (the private residence attached to the Shaykh's house that housed around 40 women).
-Lalla would be personally educated by her father, which allowed her to accumulate great prestige among his followers due to her formidable knowledge.
-Sidi Muhammad also educated her on the matters of his rule and she would later help in the keeping of accounts and properties of the Rahmaniyya order.
+Lalla was personally educated by her father, which allowed her to accumulate great prestige among his followers due to her formidable knowledge.
+Sidi Muhammad also educated her on the matters of his rule, and she would later help in the keeping of accounts and properties of the Rahmaniyya order.